 Finnish pianist Paavali Jumppanen’s performance was called “fresh and exciting” with “immense power and an extraordinary range of colors” at his New York debut presented by Young Concert Artists in 2001 in the 92nd Street Y’s renowned Kaufman Concert Hall.
 Mr. Jumppanen has since toured extensively in the United States including performances at the Kennedy Center in Washington, D.C., and the Isabella Stewart Gardner Museum in Boston where he has performed frequently since his 2001 debut there.
-Additional New York appearances have included the Metropolitan Museum, Morgan Library, and Carnegie’s Weill Recital Hall; his New York concerto debut with the New York Chamber Symphony in 2002 was under maestro Gerard Schwarz at Alice Tully Hall.
+He has also played extensively in Europe, Japan, and Australia, appearing with the Melbourne Symphony, Oslo Philharmonic, and the BBC Symphony Orchestra as well as at numerous festivals including Finland’s Kuhmo Chamber Music Festival and the La Roque d’Anthéron Festival in France.

 Having dedicated much time to exploring music of the Viennese Classical Period, Mr. Jumppanen has often performed the complete cycle of Beethoven Piano Sonatas.
 Of one recital, the Boston Globe reported that “the sheer, overflowing energy of his musicianship held one’s attention throughout this impressive performance and the result was a bracing and enjoyable reminder of how path-breaking Beethoven’s music was.”
-Mr. Jumppanen recently completed a multi-year project of recording the cycle: the first two CDs have been released (Ondine) to critical acclaim; the remaining three volumes will appear in 2015 and 2016.
+Mr. Jumppanen recently completed a multi-year project of recording the cycle (Ondine); the fifth and final CD was released in 2016.

 Mr. Jumppanen spent the 2011–12 season in residence at the Music Department of Harvard University in Cambridge, Massachusetts, where he was able to realize his longtime aspiration to study musicology and music theory while deepening his understanding of Viennese 18th century music.
 During the 2010–11 season Mr. Jumppanen performed the complete cycle of Mozart Piano Sonatas at the Isabella Stewart Gardner Museum in Boston.
 A recording with violinist Corey Cerovsek of the complete Beethoven Sonatas for Piano & Violin received the Midem Prize of Cannes as the best chamber music disc of 2008.

-Since winning first prize in Helsinki’s Maj Lind Competition in 1994, Mr. Jumppanen has become a regular soloist of Finland’s leading orchestras.
+Since winning first prize in Helsinki’s Maj Lind Competition in 1994, Mr. Jumppanen has become regular soloist of Finland’s leading orchestras.
 He frequently appears with the Helsinki Philharmonic, Finnish Radio, and Lahti symphony orchestras.
-He has also played extensively in Europe, Japan, and Australia, appearing with the Melbourne Symphony, Oslo Philharmonic, Stuttgart Philharmonic, and BBC Symphony Orchestra.
-He has performed at numerous festivals including Finland’s Kuhmo Chamber Music Festival and the La Roque d’Anthéron Festival in France.
-In 2015 Mr. Jumppanen assumes the position of artistic director for PianoEspoo festival, the widely-known international piano festival in his native Finland.
+Since 2015 Mr. Jumppanen holds the position of Artistic Director for PianoEspoo festival, the widely-known international piano festival in his native Finland.

 Mr. Jumppanen frequently performs the work of contemporary composers as well as the major repertoire of the avant-garde.
 He regularly commissions works from Finnish composers.
 Mr. Jumppanen has given a number of performances of Olivier Messian’s virtuosic concert-length solo piano cycle, Vingt Regards Sur l’Enfant Jėsus.
 His 2010 performance of the work at Boston’s Gardner Museum was selected as one of the top ten performances of the year by the Boston Globe which reported it be “a rare wedding of intellectual penetration, coloristic imagination, and sheer virtuoso firepower.”